 - Break the cast and reveal soft, frizz-free curls

-For detailed instructions, check out our complete step-by-step guide to the Curly Girl Method.
+For detailed instructions, check out my easy Curly Girl Method step-by-step guide.

 The bowl method expands on step two of the CG method – ‘squish to condish’.